MatthijsBrem/wheelchair-design-platform/README.md

     strand.begin(); //Initialize the LED strand object.
     strand.show();  //Show a blank strand, just to get the LED's ready for use.
     }

 The void loop section is where the code gets more interesting.
 Initially the volume of the music is red.

     volume = analogRead(AUDIO_PIN);       //Record the volume level from the sound detector avgVol = (avgVol + volume) / 2.0;     //Take our "average" of volumes.

 The following line sets which level to consider as noise.
 In our case it was set to 15

      if (volume < avgVol / 2.0 || volume < 15) volume = 0;
 the code overwrites the information once the current volume is larger than the loudest value recorded

      if (volume > maxVol) maxVol = volume;

 The gradient is reset everytime a palette gets completed

      if (gradient > 1529) {
          gradient %= 1530;
          maxVol = (maxVol + volume) / 2.0;
        }

 If there is a decent change in volume since the last pass, we average it into "avgBump" and if there is a notable change in volume, trigger a "bump"

        if (volume - last > avgVol - last && avgVol - last > 0) avgBump = (avgBump + (volume - last)) / 2.0;

        bump = (volume - last) > avgBump;

 The visual Pulse is then displayed and the gradient incremented.
 Afterwards, the current volume is recorded for the next steps and paces the visuals to make them more enjoyable

        Pulse();
        gradient++;
        last = volume; //Records current volume for next pass delay(30);
       }

-In the following section the finctions of graphical display of the LEDs are set
+In the following section the functions of graphical display of the LEDs are set

     void Pulse() {

     fade(0.75);   //Listed below, this function simply dims the colors a little bit each pass of loop()